bacadra/ahk-greek-keymap/README.md

 * For full list of predefined items check the [script.ahk](script.ahk) file.

-* The script will wait for up to 2.5 seconds for input, but you can interrupt it at any time by pressing the `Esc` key.
+* The script will wait for up to 1 second for input after every keypress, but you can interrupt it at any time by pressing the `Esc` key.

 ## Usage